vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-eth-faq.md

 id: zkevm-eth-faq
 title: zkEVM and EVM Equivalence FAQs
 sidebar_label: EVM Equivalence
-description: This document compiles some of the frequently asked questions related to the Polygon zkEVM and its Ethereum equivalence.
+description: This document compiles some of the frequently asked questions related to the Polygon zkEVM and its EVM equivalence.
 keywords:
   - docs
   - zk rollups